kseekins/kseekins.github.io/essays/smartQuestions.md

 ## Respect My Time

-In How to Ask Questions The Smart by Eric Raymond and Rick Moen, there is a recurring theme  of time.
+In [How to Ask Questions The Smart by Eric Raymond and Rick Moen](http://www.catb.org/esr/faqs/smart-questions.html), there is a recurring theme of time.
 A question can reflect whether the inquirer values of the time of the community.
-When asking a question, we can take steps to ensure the least amount of hassle possible to answer it.
-Luckily, that came to me automatically having worked for busy bosses.
-When I worked in the hotel industry, I read a book about the service cultre at the Imperial Hotel in Tokyo.
-To take as much
+When asking a question, we can take steps to aim for the least amount of hassle to answer it.
+When I worked in the hotel industry, I read a book about the service culture at the Imperial Hotel in Tokyo.
+One of the bellman interviewed said his philosophy was to anticipate and remove any forseeable hassles that guests might face.
+I feel this is a good instinct to have.
+This week I asked the class Discord to debug my code.
+I provided the link to the code, with line numbers on which I commented on the issues below.
+Luckily I got help within 20 minutes, and my code started to work.

-rudeness filter ics 2211 yarnball

-## In the context of engineering

-Ever hear people ragging on engineering companies for delivering late and way over budget?
-Well, some engineering jobs are really difficult, especially if the requirements and funding are undulating underneath you.
-Because of the nature of the problem, sometimes engineering firms require large amounts of engineers and workers, inviting further problems and delays.

-The Honolulu Rail project at home has become this sort of poster child of failure, budget overrun and overall incompetence in Hawaii.
-Well, working though regulatory boards and fiscal procedures in Hawaii seems like it's a mind bogglingly difficult job to do.
-Granted, there might be some fishy stuff going on, but I refuse to believe that everyone is involved for nefarious reasons.

-The problem of creating an unprecedented public transportation backbone on an island is difficult!
-I'm not sure we would have done it right, even if the best people were involved.

-## In the context of relationships

-So in the end, we realize that all engineering and programming is there for a reason - to serve human needs.
-Maybe that's why those things are difficult, because they both involve humans and are for humans.

-Relationships, regardless if they're romantic or not take work.
-Humans are fickle creatures and relationships can come and go with the wind.
-To properly maintain something over time requires work.
-Family takes work.
-Marriage takes work.
-We live to figure out what works and what doesn't and hope that as we move forward we're improving.

-Relationships have always been difficult, and by nature will continue to be so.
+## Tangled yarnball

+Courtesy is important to me.
+I joke that even though I'm not fully Japanese, I'm more Japanese than most Japanese by being sometimes overly polite.
+That has helped me in hotels and patient care.
+The  downside is that I could assume others value courtesy as much as I do.
+Jeff Bigler's [tact filters](https://www.mit.edu/~jcb/tact.html) was enlightening as it never occured that "tact" could be applied in the incoming direction.
+It's acutally quite ingenious- theoretically no words could bother you when you add "...but they really didn't mean that".
+Once in a Java class, I had a classmate review my Pokemon code as "a big tangled yarn ball- you need to straighten this put".
+Thinking of it now, it's funny and it makes sense.
+At the time, I was livid.

+## Exhibit Smart

-## Okay!
+## Exhibit

 So back to the original premise; why is being one of the club officers so difficult?